2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2018-D Washington-Signed 1st Patent American Innovation Dollar Value

-First Strike designations add another dimension.
+First Strike designations add another dimension to value.
 Position A examples in MS67 First Strike reached $350 in February 2019 auctions, while Position B counterparts at the same grade and designation brought $250 later that month.

 For collectors building sets, MS66–67 grades offer accessible entry points without excessive premiums.
 Those pursuing registry competition may find Position A examples worth targeting given the existing MS68 certification.